convio/angular-luminate-utils/README.md

 };
 ```

-## Evaluating Template Tages With $luminateTemplateTag
+## Evaluating Template Tags With $luminateTemplateTag

 For those occasions when the REST API does not provide a method for retrieving some information, but a Luminate
 Online template tag (e.g. S- or E-Tag) exists that meets the need, the `$luminateTemplateTag` service can be used